 As with any programming paradigm we name and box things taxonomically:

-- Components represent the data the “things” in your world own
+- Components represent the data on your "things"

-- Systems enumerate the components and affect the rest of your program
+- Systems enumerate the components and affect the rest of your world

 So why bother?
 Performance.